StavrosOrf/EV2Gym/README.md

 Here, I will write down the debugging tasks I am currently working on:
 - [x] Why is transformer total power always positive? (changed math model formulation)
 - [x] Why does it terminate earlier even if trheshold is 0 (Fixed)
+- [ ] Reduce the required storage for each run
+  - [ ] Save only the best model of each run (not all of them)

 #### Gym Environment
 - [x] Implement step for ev charger and ev